OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/usermanagement/Data_protection.md

 Deleting OpenOlat users has the following effect:

 * For users without a system role, all user data is deleted.
 * For users with administrative roles, all user data except first and last name is deleted to ensure a transparent and consistent display of administrative actions in the log files (e.g. of courses).
-If required, the data can also be deleted in the [user management](../usermanagement/index.md) via the “Clear” action in the “Deleted Users” table.
+If required, the data can also be deleted in the [user management](../usermanagement/index.md) via the “Clear” action in the "Deleted Users" table.
 * Personal data is deleted from the log tables.
 The username is deleted and replaced by an ID in the log tables.
 * Personal data is deleted from the log file.
 Instead of the username, only one ID is written into the log file.
-* The user’s portfolio is deleted.
+* The user’s [portfolio](../../manual_user/area_modules/Portfolio_General_Information.md) is deleted.
 * The user’s personal chat messages are deleted.
-* Personal forum posts and comments will be anonymized after the deletion of the user and identified as “unknown user”.
+* Personal forum posts and comments will be anonymized after the deletion of the user and identified as "unknown user".
 * Comments and ratings of the user are deleted.
-Replies of the deleted user to comments are replaced by “User has been deleted”.
+Replies of the deleted user to comments are replaced by "User has been deleted".
 * The user’s visiting card is no longer displayed in OpenOlat (e.g. in the forum or for comments).

 ## Export of user data